Iago from the Aladdin series retains his Jerkass personality from the first movie, but he always comes through for the heroes when needed.

 The Earl of Lemongrab was shaping up to be this.
 An annoying, idiotic and childlike lunatic, but he loved his kids and was steadily forming better bonds with other people.
 Then he ate his brotherover a toy and things went south BIGTIME.

 Toph's daughter, Chief Lin Bei Fong from The Legend of Korra, is a definite hardass and comes across as overly harsh and bitter most of the time and greatly dislikes Korra.
 However, she is legitimately interested in keeping the peace in Republic City and proves herself to have a compassionate side as well as being completely selfless when she performs a Heroic Sacrifice to give her ex-boyfriend and his family (which he started with the woman he left her for) time to escape and also refusing to give up Korra's location to Amon at the cost of her bending.

-Dinobot in this series is one of these as well.
-Sure, he may be a backstabbing brutish Proud Warrior Race Guy, who regularly expresses his disapproval of Optimus not finishing off his opponents, but everyone knows where he stands (up wind of Rattrap, by preference) and his death defending Proto-man is generally considered the Crowning Moment of Awesome for the entire Transformers Franchise.
+Dinobot.
+Sure, he may be a backstabbing brutish Proud Warrior Race Guy, who regularly expresses his disapproval of Optimus not finishing off his opponents, but everyone knows where he stands note up wind of Rattrap, by preference and his death defending Proto-man is generally considered the Crowning Moment Of Awesome for the entire Transformers Franchise.